jenniferpham/Tech-Interview-Cheat-Sheet/README.md

   - How to handle lots of data
     - **List virtualization**
       - So many elements in the DOM can cause two problems: slow initial rendering and laggy scrolling
-      - render to the DOM only what is visible to the user and unload them when they are not by replacing them with new ones
+      - render to the DOM only what is visible to the user and unload them when they are not visible by replacing them with new ones
-      - Then, when scrolling, the remaining list items render while replacing the items that exit the viewport
+      - when scrolling, the new list items render when they are in view and replace the old items that exit the viewport
       - Libraries: `react-window` and `react-virtualized`
     - **Pagination**
       - split our large dataset into chunks ( or pages ) that we can gradually fetch and display to the user, thus reducing the load on the database
-      - **Pagination** works best on websites where users are looking for specific pieces of content, not just browsing content. **Infinite scroll** is better suited for the exploration of content, where users are browsing aimlessly for something interesting.
+      - **Pagination** works best on websites where users are looking for specific pieces of content, not just browsing content. **Infinite scroll** is better suited for the exploration of content, where users are browsing aimlessly for something interesting, not good for goal-oriented tasks
       - Pro:
         - can save your spot and go back to it
       - Con: